 - The Federal Transit Administration's (FTA) Policy

 The FHWA and FTA are guided by these two rules for administering ITS projects.

 This rule/policy supports the development and deployment of regional ITS architectures.
 A regional ITS architecture establishes a framework that helps guide the integration of ITS components.
-Applicable ITS standards can be derived from a regional architecture based on the architecture flows specified in the regional architecture.
+Applicable ITS standards can be derived from a regional architecture based on the information flows specified in the regional architecture.
 Standards can enhance the communications of ITS systems identified in the architecture and help to reduce stove-piping.